Samzhubzê, Xigazê: History

 In the 17th century, the city and the dzong was called Samdrubtsé (one of the transliterations of the current name).
 It was the capital of the Tsang.

 In the 19th century, the "Tashi" or Panchen Lama had temporal power over Tashilhunpo Monastery and three small districts, though not over the town of Shigatse itself, which was administered by two Dzongpön (Prefects) appointed from Lhasa.
-Before military conflict between the PRC's People's Liberation Army and the then Tibetan Govt., the Tibetan territory was divided into 53 prefecture districts called Dzongs.
+The Tibetan territory was divided into 53 prefecture districts called Dzongs.

 There were two Dzongpöns for every Dzong—a lama (Tse-dung) and a layman.
 They were entrusted with both civil and military powers and are equal in all respects, though subordinate to the generals and the Chinese Amban in military matters.
 However, there were only one or two Ambans representing the Qing (Manchu) Chinese emperor residing in Lhasa, directing a little garrison, and their power installed since 1728, progressively declined to end-up as observer at the eve of their expulsion in 1912 by the 13th Dalai Lama.
-In 1952, shortly after the PRC sent forces to the region, Shigatse had a population of perhaps 12,000 people, making it the second largest town in Tibet.
+In 1952, shortly after the annexation of Tibet by the People's Republic of China, Shigatse had a population of perhaps 12,000 people, making it the second largest town in Tibet.

 In 1959, Shigatse was made the administrative center of an eponymous special district (专区) of Tibet.
 In 1970 the special district was upgraded to a prefecture and the town designated a county.
 In 1986 the county became a county-level city, and when the prefecture was again upgraded to a prefecture-level city in 2014, the county-level city was redesignated a district and given the new name of Samzhubzê.
+On 26 June 2014 Rikaze region upgraded to prefecture-level Rikaze city, the original county-level Rikaze city renamed Samzhubzê District.

 Geography and climate

 Samzhubzê lies on flat terrain surrounded by high mountains, and the urban area is located just south of the Yarlung Zangbo River.
 The city lies at an elevation of around 3840 m, and within its administrative area there are five peaks higher than 5500 m.
 The city's administrative area ranges in latitude from 29° 07' to 29° 09' N and in longitude from 88° 03' to 89° 08' E.

 Samzhubzê has a monsoon-influenced, alpine version of a humid continental climate (Köppen Dwb), with frosty, very dry winters and warm, wet summers.
 Temperatures are relatively moderate for the Tibetan Plateau, as the annual mean temperature is 6.48 °C. Barely any precipitation falls from November to March, when the diurnal temperature variation can frequently exceed 20 C-change.
 Nearly two-thirds of the annual rainfall occurs in July and August alone.
 Sunshine is abundant year-round, totaling 3248 hours annually.

+Samzhubzê is rich in medicinal herbs, with more than 300 varieties of commonly used medicinal plants, such as Cordyceps, Bayberry, Tianma, Snowdrop, Rhodiola Rosea, Rhubarb, etc.